It’s Pure & Crafted SA Festival 2017 this weekend. Let’s revisit 2016…

 Pure & Crafted SA Festival 2016 was two-day music, motorcycle and new heritage festival held at the Ground venue in Muldersdrift on 26 and 27 November 2016 and is inspired by the German Pure & Crafted festival.

 The toilet facilities were terrible.
 They were the usual portable toilets, which I HATE!
 They just feel so unhygienic and I just feel so dirty after using it.
-Guess I’m probably just use to the toilets used for the outdoor Monte Casino events.
+I guess I’m probably just use to the toilets used at the outdoor Monte Casino events.

 FOOD & DRINKS

 Great selection of food but limited selection of drinks.
 Can’t remember who the beer sponsor was but I recall I wasn’t too happy with it but drank it anyway.

 ENTERTAINMENT, VENDORS & AMBIENCE